-APPENDIX A Definitions of Abuse and Other Harmful benaviour APPENDIX B LA and NSSP contacts APPENDIX C School Paperwork for Recording & Reporting Concerns APPENDIX D Raising Safeguarding Concerns about a Child APPENDIX E Dealing with Sexual Violence and Sexual Harassment APPENDIX F Standards for Effective Child Protection Practice in Schools APPENDIX G Frequently asked questions APPENDIX H Dealing with Indecent or Potentially Illegal Images of Children APPENDIX I Dealing with Allegations Against People who Work with Children
+APPENDIX A Definitions of Abuse and Other Harmful Behaviour APPENDIX B LA and NCASP contacts APPENDIX C School Paperwork for Recording & Reporting Concerns APPENDIX D Raising Safeguarding Concerns about a Child APPENDIX E Dealing with Sexual Violence and Sexual Harassment APPENDIX F Standards for Effective Child Protection Practice in School S APPENDIX G I Frequently asked questions APPENDIX Childi Dealing with Indecent or Potentially Illegal Images of APPENDIX Dealing with Allegations Against People who Work hildren APPENDIX J practic School Child Protection Files - a guide to good e

-APPENDIX A Definitions of Abuse and Other Harmful behaviour
+APPENDIX A Definitions of Abuse and Other Harmful Behaviour

-Four categories of abuse
+Four categories of abuse:

-Physical abuse
+Physical Abuse

 Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. (this used to be called Munchausen's Syndrome by Proxy, but is now more usually referred to as fabricated or induced illness).
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+This used to be called Munchausen's Syndrome by Proxy, but is now more usually referred to as Fabricated or Induced Illness (FII).

-Emotional abuse
+Emotional Abuse